Black willow (Salix nigra)

 Form

 Small to medium tree.
-30'-60' tall; broad, irregular crown; trunk, often twisted and leaning, up to 30" diameter.
+Tree is 30 to 60 feet tall, with a broad, irregular crown.
+Trunk is often twisted and leaning, up to 30 inches in diameter.

 Bark

-Grayish-brown to brownish-black, fibrous, deeply furrowed with slightly scaly ridges.
+Grayish brown to brownish black, fibrous, deeply furrowed with slightly scaly ridges.

 Leaf